 - Competition and Market Access

-For more information, go to our Public Policy page.
+For more information, please visit our Public Policy page.

 Corporate Responsibility Process

-Materiality: Conduct biennial process to confirm business critical issues.
+Conduct biennial process to confirm business critical issues.
+Learn about our latest materiality assessment and the core issues it defined.

-Stakeholder Engagement: Discuss issues with internal and external stakeholders and peers to determine relevance to our business and across those groups.
+Discuss issues on an ongoing basis with internal and external stakeholders and peers to determine relevance to our business and across those groups.

-Transparency and Disclosure: Review progress against goals and develop disclosure recommendation for corporate responsibility communications
+Review progress against objectives and develop disclosure recommendations for corporate responsibility communications

 For Future Corporate Responsibility Updates from AMD